PosnicAntoine/TIA_Master2_ARProject/README.md

 In the following image you can appreciate what the UI look like:
 ![Controls](https://i.imgur.com/6DwQOef.png)

-* Starting from the top left, we begin with a info button, that will redirect you on this page, in case you need some explanation.
+* Starting from the top left, we begin with an info button, that will redirect you on the web page of the repository, in case you need some explanation.

 * Right below you can find the Joystick, that will allow you to control the white ball, so that you can go catch them all!
 (The gems)